 - In a medium skillet over medium heat, brown and crumble sausage.
 Add olive oil if necessary.

 - Add mushrooms and cook about 5 minutes or until soft, stirring occasionally.
 Add remaining vegetables, herbs, and salt and cook about 2 minutes or until slightly softened and well combined.
-Pour mixture into a 9x13" pan.
+Pour mixture into baking dish.

 Number of total servings shown is approximate.
 Actual number of servings will depend on your preferred portion sizes.